jpsca/proper-cli/README.md

 ## Coloring the Output

-Whenever you output text, you can surround the text with tags to color its output.
+Whenever you output text, you can surround the text with tags to color its output (thanks to https://github.com/sdispater/pastel).
 This is automatically enabled for the docstrings, but you can also have it by using `proper_cli.echo()` as a drop-in replacement of `print()`.